yishilin/trello_dingtalk/README.md

 Run `docker-compose build`.
 It will

-* install [nodemon](https://github.com/remy/nodemon) globally in your container
 * install all dependencies from the package.json locally
-* expose port 3000 to the host
+* expose port 3000 to the host (depends on your config.js)
-* instruct the container to execute `npm start` on start up.

 ## Step 4: Start